SalvoLunar/maynooth-fc-hugo/site/content/post/making-sense.md

 Maynooth once had two clubs playing in Leinster League competitions.
 The present club was formed from the merger of Maynooth St. Mary's and Ballygoran United.
 Legend has it, that the first meeting took place at Feeney's milkstand on the Celbridge Road.

+In the early days we were very much a transient club having to move at regular intervals when pitches were no longer available due to housing developments.

-> The present club was formed from the merger of Maynooth St. Mary's and Ballygoran United.
+> Today's club was formed from the merger of Maynooth St. Mary's and Ballygoran United in '69.
 Legend has it, the first meeting took place at Feeney's milkstand on the Celbridge Road...

-In the early days we were very much a transient club having to move at regular intervals when pitches were no longer available due to housing developments.

 Rockfield, Railpark, Carton Court, the Harbour Field, St. Patrick's College, Geoghegans' field, Moyglare Road and the Dublin Road lands opposite the old Maynooth Mart...
 They all featured in our journey to today's modern facilities at Rathcoffey Road, where top-class changing rooms, showers and four pitches are the envy of many clubs.

 All of this has been achieved through a labour of love by so many dedicated members who can now see the fruits of that labour.

-On the football field, after a tentative start to our competitive campaign the club began to find its footing and achieve success.
+On the football field, after a tentative start to our competitive campaign, the club began to find its footing and achieve success.

 * Runners up to Edenderry Town '71/72 Counties Cup
 * Runners up to Barrow Rovers '72/73 Counties Cup